vinsongqj/Python-Modules-42/README.md

 - Decorators
 - Lexical scoping

-*Please note that some of these modules are outdated as many changes have been made to the project requirements since their completion*
+*Please note that some of these modules are outdated as many changes have been made to the project requirements since their completion.*